MithrilJS/infra/README.md

       test-deno: true
 ```

-If you want to skip tests on Node, you can add `test-node: false`.
-This is useful in a strictly non-Node project.
+You can run tests on both Node and Deno by just specifying both `test-node: true` and `test-deno: true`.

 ```yml
 on: